OneDrive/onedrive-api-docs/items/view_changes.md

 of items, as if you had started without a sync token.
 After finishing the full resync, compare the returned items with your local state and follow these instructions.

+**Note:** When using `view.changes` the `parentReference` property will not include a value for `path`.
+This occurs because renaming a folder does not result in any descendants of the folder being returned from `view.changes`.
+When using `view.changes` you should always track items by `id`.

 | Value of **@changes.resync** | Instructions                                                                                                                                                                                                                    |
 |:-----------------------------|:--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | `applyDifferences`           | Replace any local items with the server's version (including deletes) if you're sure that the service was up to date with your local changes when you last sync'd.
 Upload any local changes that the server doesn't know about. |